Nanjing Massacre: Evidence collection

+Death toll estimates

-Other factors include the mass disposal of Chinese corpses by Japanese soldiers; the revisionist tendencies of both Chinese and Japanese individuals and groups, who are driven by nationalistic and political motivations; and the subjectivity involved in the collection and interpretation of evidence.
-However, the most credible scholars in Japan, which include a large number of authoritative academics, support the validity of the International Military Tribunal for the Far East and its findings, which estimate at least 200,000 casualties and at least 20,000 cases of rape.
+Numerous factors complicate the estimation of an accurate death toll.
+The most pressing include the systemic destruction of wartime records by Japanese military officials; the mass disposal of Chinese corpses by Japanese soldiers; the revisionist tendencies of both Chinese and Japanese individuals and groups, who are often driven by nationalistic and political motivations; and the subjectivity involved in the collection and interpretation of evidence.
+However, the most credible scholars in Japan, which include a large number of authoritative academics, support the validity of the International Military Tribunal for the Far East and its findings, which estimate more than 200,000 casualties.

-Historian Tokushi Kasahara states "more than 100,000 and close to 200,000, or maybe more."
+Japanese historian Tokushi Kasahara estimates a death toll of "more than 100,000 and close to 200,000, or maybe more".
 With the emergence of more information and data, he said that there is a possibility that the death toll could be higher.
 Hiroshi Yoshida concludes "more than 200,000" in his book.
 Tomio Hora supports the information found in the International Military Tribunal for the Far East, which estimates a death toll of at least 200,000.
-An estimate death toll of 300,000 has also been cited.
+An estimated death toll of 300,000 has also been cited.Canadian historian Bob Wakabayashi puts the total number of Chinese who died in December 1937 alone at 109,475, including massacre victims and soldiers killed in action.
+Of this number, an analysis of Japanese wartime records implicates Japanese forces in the illegal and "unjustifiable" mass murder of 46,215 men whom they considered Chinese military personnel, including men they had rounded up in civilian clothing.

+In addition to male prisoners, Wakabayashi also adds tens of thousands of murdered Chinese civilians to the death toll, both within the walled city and in the six adjacent counties in the surrounding countryside.
+Factoring in Chinese victims murdered in February and March 1938, Wakabayashi concurs with Tokushi Kasahara's estimate of a death toll that "far exceed[s] 100,000 but fall[s] short of 200,000 in absence of new evidence".

+John Rabe, Chairman of the International Committee for the Nanking Safety Zone, estimated that between 50,000 and 60,000 civilians were killed in the city walls.
+However, Erwin Wickert, the editor of The diaries of John Rabe, points out that "It is likely that Rabe's estimate is too low, since he could not have had an overview of the entire municipal area during the period of the worst atrocities.
+Moreover, many troops of captured Chinese soldiers were led out of the city and down to the Yangtze, where they were summarily executed.
+But, as noted, no one actually counted the dead."